 Who we are

 We are the Winnipeg Meeting of the Religious Society of Friends (Quakers).
-Winnipeg Quakers meet for worship, which is always open to visitors, at 11:00 AM every Sunday in the multi-purpose room of the Old Grace Housing Cooperative, a welcoming and physically accessible space at 200 Arlington Street.
+Winnipeg Quakers meet for worship, which is always open to visitors, at 11:00 AM every Sunday in the multi-purpose room of the Old Grace Housing Cooperative, a physically accessible space at 200 Arlington Street.
 Join us as you are.

 Our Meeting space is located in Winnipeg, which lies at the confluence of the Assiniboine and Red Rivers, a focal point of routes travelled by Indigenous peoples for thousands of years.
 Winnipeg is within Treaty No. 1 territory, traditional lands of the Anishinabe, Anisininew, Cree, and Dakota, and the heart of the Metis Nation’s Manitoba Metis Community.
 Our water comes from Treaty 3 area, from the shores of Shoal Lake First Nations 39 and 40.
 The electricity powering our Meeting space comes from generating stations on rivers in Treaty Areas 1, 3 and 5.
 Terms of the Northern Flood Agreement with five Indigenous communities in northern Manitoba remain unfulfilled.